Topologically 2-generated groups

-In this section, we prove the following theorem. \begin{theorem} Let $M$ be a countable relational ultrahomogeneous structure such that $\age(M)$ has the strong$^+$ amalgamation property.
+In this section, we prove the following theorem. \begin{theorem} Let $M$ be a countable relational ultrahomogeneous structure such that $\age(M)$ has the free amalgamation property or $M$ is the random tournament.
 Then each $G^n$, $n \in \NN$, and $L_0(G)$, where $G={\rm Aut}(M)$, has a cyclically dense conjugacy class.
 In fact, each of these groups is cyclically generated by a pair generating the free group. \end{theorem}

-We prove Theorem \ref{sapplus} via Theorem \ref{mmain} saying that if a countable relational ultrahomogeneous structure $M$ has no algebraicity and satisfies conditions $(\triangle_n)$, for every $n\in\NN$, defined below, then the conclusion of Theorem \ref{sapplus} holds.
-Then, in Lemma \ref{sam}, we show that a countable relational ultrahomogeneous structure $M$ such that $\age(M)$ has the strong$^+$ amalgamation property satisfies conditions $(\triangle_n)$, for every $n\in\NN$.